 Objective: Develop a technically trained workforce capable of supporting the autonomous systems industry.

-Location: This project will take place at the Pearl River Community College.
+Location: This project will take place at the Hancock Career and Technical Center in Hancock County, Mississippi.

 Timeline: This project is anticipated to start 01/01/2026 and end 12/31/2030.